Khazlor/Open-VTT/README.md

 Open source Virtual Tabletop for Dungeons and Dragons and other TTRPG game systems.
 Based on Godot game engine.
 Basis for finished [bachelor's thesis](https://www.vut.cz/en/students/final-thesis/detail/156289).

 The project is still actively under development but is fully functional for the purposes of playing TTRPGs.
 Goal is to implement modern video game features into a more traditional VTT formula to extend the toolbox of players and DM.
-Current focus for development is QOL improvements such as `Undo/Redo` system.
+Current focus for development is QOL improvements.

 The project was tested on Windows machines, currently testing Linux and Android devices, including crossplay.